alder-tree/BrokenWisdoms/2-Opposing-views.md

 She told me when we were sitting in the backseat of the car, perhaps when we were going with my mom and grandpa to the pool at JCC, that I had her fingernails, perhaps unusual.
 I also take her eyes, and my mom's eyes.
 I got a girlfriend temporarily in 2016, the semester that my grandma died, who remarked on my cuticles.
 I didn't know what those were, but apparently I didn't cut them.
 Also an unusual remark, at an important juncture involving my grandma, that I remember.

+-->

 Anyway, in addition to losing all of my hair — head, eyebrows, and eyelashes — due to the Dupilumab cessation, I also lost my fingernails in functionality in 2018, also unambiguously due to the Dupilumab cessation.
 They regrew, healthily functional enough, after being purple, and bendy like putty, for a really long time, maybe into 2019.

+Without hair, without eyebrows and eyelashes, with even my fingernails purple and bending out of my nails, and social isolation and heavy workloads.

 #### How my grandma got dementia